Behavioral Health Clinic

 Integrated Mental Health and Substance Use Treatment

 With addiction or mental health issues, it is important to take a holistic approach to treat the whole person.
-Our providers focus on helping community members to re-establish balance in their lives.
+Our providers focus on helping community members re-establish balance in their lives.
 We will work with you to identify your personal strengths and resiliency to overcome obstacles that interfere with a healthy, productive life.
 We take an integrated, relational approach to recovery, addressing any co-occurring addiction and mental health issues at the same time.

 Services Offered & Skills Developed: